What is a Skilled Nursing Community versus a Skilled Nursing Facility?

 • Quality of life.
 The term “community” emphasizes that skilled nursing is not just about receiving care but also about maintaining a good quality of life.
 It refers to an environment where residents can continue to participate in activities they love, maintain their independence, and enjoy a fulfilling lifestyle.

 • Dignity and respect.
 Using “community” emphasizes the dignity and respect that residents deserve.
-The word “facility” might imply a more institutional setting, while “community” conveys that this is home.
+The term “skilled nursing facility” might imply a more institutional setting, while “community” conveys that this is home.

 • Changing perspectives.
 Over the years, there has been a shift in how society views aging and long-term care.
 The term “facility” might harken back to a more institutional model of care, whereas the term “community” aligns with contemporary attitudes toward aging that prioritize autonomy, engagement, and continuous growth.